How to Find Your GMAT Motivation

 “Overnight success” is impossible for most GMAT students, so don’t set yourself up for failure with unrealistic expectations.

-Now, let’s discuss a few other key points to keep in mind in order to keep your motivation high when studying for the GMAT.
+Now, let’s discuss a few other key points to keep in mind in order to keep your GMAT motivation high.

 Don’t Burn Yourself Out

-If you were studying for the GMAT in a vacuum, I suppose that you could study for 8 hours a day and be fine.
-However, you’re not in a vacuum; you’re studying for the GMAT in addition to other mentally draining activities such as a full-time job or school.
+If you were studying for the GMAT in a vacuum, maybe you could study for 8 hours a day and be fine.
+However, you’re not in a vacuum.
+You’re studying for the GMAT in addition to other mentally draining activities such as a full-time job or school.
 So, to keep from burning out, try studying in 1- to 2-hour spurts rather than 4+ hour marathons.
+It’s better to avoid GMAT burnout than to have to figure out how to overcome GMAT burnout.

-If you plan to have long study sessions, do those on Saturday or Sunday, when your brain is fresh and well-equipped to handle a more extended period of GMAT studying.
+If you plan to have long study sessions, do those on Saturday or Sunday, when your brain is fresh and well-equipped to handle an extended period of GMAT studying.

 TTP PRO TIP: